Edgewall Software

 It doesn't seem to have a visible performance impact, at least not when running the test suite.
 It remains to be seen if this has an effect on a multithreaded Trac under load, but the measuring will not be easy.

-follow-up: ↓ 7 Changed 20 months ago by cboos
+comment:6 follow-up: Changed 15 years ago by cboos

 As in CPython the GIL ensures there's only one thread executing Python bytecode at a time and that a thread switch occur after a lock release/acquire, I think the first patch (in comment:2) should be safe.